allegro/vaas/docs/documentation/gui.md

 * **Name:** specify a name of the new director
 * **Service:** specify a business service name
+* **Service mesh label:** specify a service name which will be passed to service mesh in host header
+* **Service tag:** specify a service tag which will be passed to service mesh through configurable header
 * **Cluster:** select cluster(s) in which the director should be used
 * **Mode:** specify balancing algorithm
 * **Hasing policy:** specify hashing policy